Amr-Kabbary/Amr-Kabbary/README.md

 ## 👋 About Me

-I'm a **Business Analyst, Data Analyst & aspiring Data Scientist** with 4+ years at Sutherland, working across **48 lines of business** in Egypt, the Philippines, Bulgaria, India, and Malaysia.
-I sit at the intersection of data, operations, and strategy — turning messy numbers into decisions that move metrics.
+Business Analyst and Data Analyst with 4+ years at Sutherland across projects in Egypt, the Philippines, Bulgaria, India, and Malaysia.
+I work across data, operations, and strategy, and I'm building toward data science through hands-on projects in Python, statistical modeling, and visualization.

-Currently an **Associate Manager, Business Analyst**, I lead cross-regional projects spanning Lean Six Sigma, data analytics, automation, and executive reporting.
-On the DS side, I work with Python, statistical modeling, and data visualization — applying analytical thinking beyond dashboards and into predictive territory.
-I'm also finishing my **B.Sc. in Software Engineering** at Alexandria University (2026).
+Currently an Associate Manager, BA, leading cross-regional work in Lean Six Sigma, analytics, and reporting.
+Also finishing my B.Sc. in Software Engineering at Alexandria University (2026).

-> *"I don't just report what happened — I find why, and fix it."*

 ---